The PPG has been operating since March 2006 and aims to provide a patient perspective on the services provided.

 The Group publishes a newsletter 'Pulse' which can be downloaded from this website.

 We want to include as many of our Practice population we can and this website presents the opportunity for patients of Sandy Lane Surgery to join the Virtual PPG.
-See sign up tab.
+Click here for the online form to join the PPG.

 If you would like any further information or are interested in taking a more active role in the PPG please contact us at email@example.com.